The Risk Evaluation and Education for Alzheimer’s Disease (REVEAL) Study

 Principal Investigator: Robert C. Green

 The Risk Evaluation and Education for Alzheimer’s Disease (REVEAL) study has made important contributions to the scientific understanding of the emotional, behavioral, and health-related impact of disclosing genetic risk for Alzheimer’s disease.
-The current REVEAL trial seeks to build on these past findings by studying individuals with mild memory problems and their caregivers.
+The most recent REVEAL trial seeks to build on these past findings by studying individuals with mild memory problems and their caregivers.
 Data from this trial will inform ethical, social and policy issues in predictive genetic testing in Alzheimer’s disease and other common, complex diseases.
 These issues are increasingly important as genetic testing becomes more widely available, and there is a desire to identify individuals at earlier stages of memory loss among researchers and clinicians.

 The study has been funded by the NHGRI since 1999 (R01 HG02213) and is currently in its fourth funding cycle.
 The project is an ongoing series of multi-site randomized controlled clinical trials that provide empirical data to address these ethical, social and translational issues in genetic susceptibility testing for common diseases.
 Such work has become increasingly important given the expansion of genome-wide association studies identifying genetic risk factors for common diseases and corresponding efforts to commercialize genetic testing using these markers.
 Our paradigm for these trials is disclosure of Apolipoprotein E (APOE) genotype as part of a risk assessment for Alzheimer’s disease (AD) to unaffected individuals.
 In previous funding cycles we have enrolled over 1100 participants in three separate trials, and we have been highly productive in analyzing many aspects of the psychological impact and health behavior changes of receiving genetic risk information.